stevia plant

 9 min read

-Monk Fruit vs. Stevia: Comparing Natural Sweeteners
+Monk Fruit vs. Stevia: Comparing Plant-Sourced Sweeteners

-Posted Jul 14, 2021 Updated Apr 15, 2024
+Posted Jul 14, 2021 Updated Mar 03, 2025

 Monk fruit, or lo han guo, is a melon that is cultivated in Southern China.
-It has been grown for centuries and is thought to be named after the Buddhist monks who first cultivated the fruit 800 years ago -- hence the name monk fruit.
+It has been grown for centuries and is thought to be named after the Buddhist monks who first cultivated the fruit 800 years ago—hence the name monk fruit.

-Recently, monk fruit extract (which you may also see on nutrition labels as “Luo Han Guo Extract”) has become a popular choice as a zero calorie sugar alternative.
+Recently, monk fruit extract (which you may also see on nutrition labels as “Luo Han Guo Extract”) has become a popular choice as a low calorie sugar alternative.
 Monk Fruit contains a substance called mogrosides, which makes it 100-250 times sweeter than regular table sugar.
 Monk fruit is considered Generally Recognized as Safe (GRAS) by the FDA.

 There are many reasons why monk fruit has become a popular sweetener: